PseudoElement/angular-file-downloader/app/src/app/modules/mini-games/modules/sea-battle/services/README.md

 -   handle ALREADY_CHECKED case properly (maybe add counter with attempts, if more than 2, skip step for user)
 -   fix routing on not existing room
+-   update IS_OWNER status on client if host disconnected